fgasdia/LongwaveModePropagator.jl/docs/src/index.md

 It has similarities to Matlab and Python, but is high performance and attempts to solve the ["two language problem"](https://thebottomline.as.ucsb.edu/2018/10/julia-a-solution-to-the-two-language-programming-problem).
 In part, it achieves its high performance by compiling functions to efficient native code via LLVM.
 Julia is dynamically typed and uses multiple dispatch, so that the first time a given function is passed arguments of a certain type, the function is compiled for those types.
-In practice, this means that the first time a function is called, it takes longer than it will on subsequent calls because at the first call the function also had to be compiled.
+In practice, this means that the first time a function is called, it takes longer than it will on subsequent calls, because at the first call the function also had to be compiled.

 ### Finding help